 These are the tea leaves that will provide you with a hearty increase of absorb-able iron that you will likely see in a pregnancy tea blend.

 Red Raspberry Leaf – this tea is rich in iron and is known for helping to tone the uterus.
 It also increases milk production, decreases nausea and eases labor pains.
 It is a must for mamas cooking babies.

 Dandelion- this tea is rich in vitamin A, calcium and iron.
 Dandelion is known for supporting the liver.

 Nettles- this tea is high in vitamins A, C, K, calcium, potassium and iron.
 It is considered a high-quality all-around pregnancy tonic.

 Chamomile- this tea is high in calcium, magnesium, and vitamin C. It is a wonderful tea to sip on after enjoying a meal high in iron to help you absorb the nutrients you just ate.

 You can purchase these individually an enjoy them as individual teas or purchase a blend specifically made for your stage of pregnancy.

 How to Prepare a Delicious Cup of Prenatal Tea

 To make a delicious tea, steep your tea in a cup of hot water for 10 minutes.
 Add a tablespoon of honey and a dash of coconut milk for extra flavor and richness.

-2. Indulge Your Legs in a Wonderful Lavender and Black Pepper Essential Oil Massage.
+2. Indulge Your Legs in a Wonderful Lavender and Cypress Essential Oil Massage.